AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 type.
 Every integer in the inclusive range of the bounds is a valid value for the type.

+.. admonition:: Ada integer types

    In Ada, an integer type is not specified in terms of its machine representation, but rather by its range.
 The compiler will then choose the most appropriate representation.

 Another point to note in the above example is the :ada:`My_Int'Image (I)` expression.
 The :ada:`Name'Attribute (optional params)` notation is used for